Duxah/FreePCB-2/README.md

 * If you want to make all layers visible, then you can do it by pressing a single button on the keyboard: [~] it is located next to the [1] button.
 Click again to restore the previous visibility of the layers.
 If your project contains more than 2 layers, then press this button a third time, and only the inner layers will be shown.

 * You can keep track of the full length of a net or trace when you move a trace segment using the arrow keys on your keyboard.
-The same when you move a group of selected trace segments.
+This parameter is displayed in the status bar at the bottom.
+The same happens when you move a group of selected trace segments.

 `Schematic Constructor-1.3.15:`